dark-teal-coder/dark-teal-coder/README.md

 # Git Matters <img src="https://user-images.githubusercontent.com/95575665/156106892-1eba2917-c3bc-43d8-99f4-5360d4691a47.png" alt="github-desktop-teal.png" width="26" height="26">

-This section contains common uses for Git These common uses are useful when you work on all the repositories.
+This section contains common uses for Git These common uses are useful for all the repositories.

 ## How to Get a Remote Repository on GitHub to Your Local Machine
 Steps: